uncharted-recourse/possum/README.md

 Extracts a given number of most important sentences (extracted from a co-occurence graph of the words in each sentence).
 Can additionally extract most important words from these top sentences using well-known tf-idf approaches.
 Also able to return word n-grams from the corpus if needed

-Please be sure to clean your sentences are shown in the examples to ensure good results.
-Utilities for cleaning are provided

 Sentences can be selected using a variety of algorithms (implementation from library `sumy` - https://github.com/miso-belica/sumy).

 Specifically methods included are Luhn heuristic, Edmundson heurestic, Latent Semantic Analysis, LexRank (default, unsupervised approach inspired by algorithms PageRank and HITS), TextRank (also a PageRank-type algorithm), SumBasic and KL-Sum (greedily add sentences to a summary so long as it decreases the KL Divergence).
 See the sumy link above for more information and sources.
-Reduction